Mental Health and Wellness for International Students: Thriving

 -

-communication styles and social norms without losing your personal identity.
+to different communication styles and social norms without losing

 6. Accessing Professional Mental Health Resources